 - Finally, another way to check is by cutting off a piece and analyzing the inside texture.
 If it has lines in it like each layer is evenly cooked throughout, it is done.

-- fridge-store your salmon leftovers in an air tight container in the refrigerator for up to one week
+- Fridge - store your salmon with spinach leftovers in an air tight container in the refrigerator for up to one week

-- freezer-I have not tried freezing this recipe.
+- Freezer - I have not tried freezing this salmon with spinach cream sauce.
 If you would like to try it, go for it!
 Let me know how it goes.
 After thawing out again, you might have to add more cream.